-- Colorado's public system of higher education has grown organically and is unique in the nation. - It is comprised of 28 colleges and universities: 13 four-year institutions and 15 two-year institutions. - These institutions are under the direction of 12 governing boards, which are either elected or appointed by the Governor. - In addition, there are over 400 private higher education schools in Colorado.

-• These are comprised of 300 occupational schools, privately owned and operated, charging tuition to teach vocational or occupational skills primarily.
-Governance of these schools is under limited regulation by the state and its appointed board of commissioners.

-- They also include over 100 private accredited or religious-exempt schools which operate with independent governing boards, offering undergraduate and graduate degree programs. - Private institutions have seen dramatic growth in recent years.
+- Colorado's public system of higher education has grown organically around a complex system of governing board structures. - It is comprised of 28 colleges and universities: 13 four-year institutions, 3 area vocational schools and 15 two-year institutions. - These institutions are under the direction of 12 governing boards, which are either elected or appointed by the Governor. - In addition, there are over 400 private higher education schools in Colorado. - These are comprised of 300 occupational schools, privately owned and operated, charging tuition to teach vocational or occupational skills primarily.
+Governance of these schools is under limited regulation by the state and their appointed board of commissioners. - They also include over 100 private accredited or religious-exempt schools which operate with independent governing boards, offering undergraduate and graduate degree programs. - Private institutions have seen dramatic growth in recent years.
 Some are serving our citizens very well with unique offerings that address needs not served by our public institutions.
-Others are charging a lot with limited success in terms of completion by their students, who are taking on significant debt, with disproportionally high default rates.

-• We need more effective governance of private institutions as a whole to strike the right balance for our citizens.
+Others, predominantly for-profit institutions, are charging a lot with limited success in terms of completion by their students, who are taking on significant debt, with disproportionally high default rates. - We need more effective governance of for-profit private institutions as a whole to strike the right balance for our citizens.